gopheracademy/gopheracademy-web/content/advent-2015/shield-backup-system.md

 }
 ```

-<small>[Click here](http://play.golang.org/p/gsgKJ6HL5X) to test on the Go Playground.</small>
+<small>[Click here][form-play] to test on the Go Playground.</small>

 ### Using Interfaces with JSON

 Some of you may be familiar with the concept of "function overloading".
 For those who aren't, function overloading is when a language permits you to create multiple functions with the same name.
 A trivial example might be to create two `add` functions: one for adding ints and another for adding floats.
 This allows you to avoid cluttering your code with function names like `addInt` and `addFloat`.

-BUT: [Go explicitly doesn't support function overloading](https://github.com/golang/go/wiki/GoForCPPProgrammers) (fourth to last bullet point).
-They provide a quick explanation about why on their FAQ page [here](https://golang.org/doc/faq#overloading).
+BUT: [Go explicitly doesn't support function overloading][GoForCPP] (fourth to last bullet point).
+They provide a quick explanation about why on their FAQ page [here][GoFAQ].
 And that's ok - we don't really need function overloading to accomplish our goals.
 Why?
 Because we have interfaces!

 In the SHIELD project we were mostly concerned with this for error handling in JSON: we wanted to use a single function for writing JSON errors to the client calling the API endpoint.
 Tying this into what we did above with validation functions in structs, interfaces provided a consistent way to pass JSON error payloads from different sources.
 Simplified example: